gr3ggM/gr3ggM.github.io/about.md

 layout: page
 title: About
 ---
 I'm a BI & Database Developer from Reading, UK.
-My main areas of expertise are MS SQL Development, MS Visual Studtio (SSIS/SSRS) & BI Tools (Tableau/PowerBI).
+My main areas of expertise are MS SQL Development, MS Visual Studio (SSIS/SSRS) & BI Tools (Tableau/PowerBI).
 I have worked with small companies as well as multinational corporations.

 ## Career Achievements
 •	Verizon Spotlight 2021 Award for FP&A Process Improvements (Verizon UK Ltd).